cuddyz/Math-Problems/README.md

 # Math-Problems
-Project 1 for UMSL CS 4610
+Project 1 and 2 for UMSL CS 4610

 ### Tech Stack:
 DB: MySQL